AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/reference.md

 Depending on the complexity of the component your dialog may need one or more tabs.

+Dialogs for AEM components:

-* `cq:dialog` ( `nt:unstructured`) nodes:
+* Are `cq:dialog` nodes of type `nt:unstructured`.
+* Are located under their `cq:Component` nodes and next to their component definitions.
-  * define the dialog for editing content of this component
+* Define the dialog for editing content of this component.
-  * are defined using Granite UI components
+* Are defined using Granite UI components.
-  * have a property `sling:resourceType`, as standard Sling content structure
+* Are rendered server-side (as Sling components), based on their content structure and the `sling:resourceType` property.
-  * can have a property `helpPath` to define the context sensitive help resource (absolute or relative path) that is accessed when the Help icon (the ? icon) is selected.
-    * For out-of-the box components this often references a page in the documentation.
-    * If no `helpPath` is specified, the default URL (documentation overview page) is shown.
+* Contain a node structure describing the fields within the dialog
+  * These nodes are `nt:unstructured` with the required `sling:resourceType` property.

 ![Dialog definition of Title Component](assets/components-title-dialog.png)